JanArnout/QA/README.md

 Quality Assurance

-This is a Test Repo to learn about Github
+This is a Test Repo to learn about Github.
+Also: turtles!